dullroar/ten-steps-to-linux-survival/README.md

 By convention, environment variables are named all uppercase, whereas all scripts and programs tend to be named all lowercase.
 Remember, almost without exception "UNIX" is case-sensitive and Windows is not.

-You can set or override multiple variables for a single command or script execution simply by separating them with spaces:
+You can assign multiple variables for a single command or script execution simply by separating them with spaces:

 ``` bash
 ~ $ FOO=myval BAR=yourval BAZ=ourvals /home/myuser/myscript